-The City's zoning regulations (GMC Section 17.71.010) include limitations on public hearings for projects qualifying under California Government Code Section §65589.5(h)(2) (limiting qualifying projects to five hearings).
-The City is also in the process of developing objective design standards consistent with SB 35 (2017) requirements for streamlined, objective review of certain residential and mixed-use developments.
-On November 1, 2022, the City Council introduced and conducted the first reading of an ordinance to establish objective design standards and associated ministerial permit procedures for projects that qualify under SB 35 or other State law.
-These new regulations will be codified as Chapter 17.44 of the GMC.
-As part of that project, the City will adopt procedures in Title 17 for processing applications that qualify for SB 35 streamlined review.
+The City's zoning regulations (GMC Section 17.71.010) include limitations on public hearings for projects qualifying under California Government Code §65589.5(h)(2) (limiting qualifying projects to five hearings).
+The City also developed objective design standards consistent with SB 35 (2017) requirements for streamlined, objective review of certain residential and mixed-use developments.
+On November 15, 2022 the City Council adopted Ordinance No. 22-14 establishing objective design standards and associated ministerial permit procedures for projects that qualify under SB 35 or other State law.
+These new regulations are codified as Chapter 17.44 of the GMC.
+Additionally, subprogram HE 2.1(j) is included to allow 100 percent affordable housing projects ministerial review pursuant to the procedures and standards in Chapter 17.44.